thenameisluk/Dream/experiments/2-elfgen/readme.md

 ```
 i'm sure all this pointer stuff could make a rust dev cry but it works :3

-this way we can just
+but this way we can just
 ```cpp
 sraw elf;
 elf << (uint8_t)0x7F << 'E' << 'L' << 'F';
 ```
-to wite a begining of the elf file
+to write a begining of the elf file

 **2. need to predict the future**

 the thing with elf file is that it requires us to specify in the file
 things that are supposed to be written there in the future

-link offest to some other header further down the file
+like offest to some other header further down the file

 **soulution**